ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 ### Removing libraries

-Remove a library (and it's `.lib` file) from your project by supplying the path to the library to the `mbed remove` command.
-Continuing the example from above, run the following from your project directory to remove the library that was added previously:
+To remove a library (and its `.lib` file) from your project, use the `mbed remove` command with the path to the library.
+Continuing the example above, run the following from your project directory to remove the library that you added previously:

 ```
 $ mbed remove mbed-cloud-client